-- Full airborne/droplet/contact PPE should be worn; - Minimize staff in the room; - Consideration can be given to transfer of the patient to a negative pressure AIIR environment for extubation; - A clear plastic sheet can be transiently placed in front of the patient's face during extubation, to help limit droplet spread with any coughing that occurs immediately after extubation; - o Further efforts to avoid droplet/aerosol spread with cough after extubation might include: - Early application of the mask used for preoxygenation, reattached to the circuit distal to the filter; - Early application of a simple or non-rebreathing face mask (flow < 15 lpm); - Nasal prongs/cannulae (flow ≤ 10-15 lpm) with application of a procedure or surgical mask. - Use of an airway exchange catheter as a placeholder, (as may be done for the patient who was difficult to intubate) should not occur, to minimize the possibility of cough. - Cardiac arrest and Protected Code Blue^{1,8} - 8.1 Peri-intubation cardiac arrest in the COVID-19 patient may relate to the combination of profound hypoxemia, medications and reduction in venous return from the onset of positive pressure ventilation after intubation.
+- Full airborne/droplet/contact PPE should be worn; - Minimize staff in the room; - Consideration can be given to transfer of the patient to a negative pressure AIIR environment for extubation; - A clear plastic sheet can be transiently placed in front of the patient's face during extubation, to help limit droplet spread with any coughing that occurs immediately after extubation; - Further efforts to avoid droplet/aerosol spread with cough after extubation might include: - Early application of the mask used for preoxygenation, reattached to the circuit distal to the filter; - Early application of a simple or non-rebreathing face mask (flow $\leq$ 15 lpm); - Nasal prongs/cannulae (flow < 5-10 lpm) with application of a procedure or surgical mask. - Use of an airway exchange catheter as a placeholder, (as may be done for the patient who was difficult to intubate) should not occur, to minimize the possibility of cough.

+8. Protected Code Blue post intubation

+Peri-intubation cardiac arrest in the COVID-19 patient may relate to cardiac dysrhythmias but more commonly, pulseless electrical activity (PEA) may occur, due to the combination of hypoxemia, medications and reduction in preload from positive pressure ventilation.
 COVID-19 patients requiring tracheal intubation are at increased risk of peri-intubation cardiac arrest given their degree of hypoxemia and apnea intolerance during RSI.
-Return of spontaneous circulation (ROSC) in these patients can generally be accomplished with re-oxygenation, together with measures to support blood pressure and cardiac output.
-Resuscitation from arrest occurring in the context of tracheal intubation for the COVID-19 patient would involve staff already wearing airborne/droplet/contact precautions.
-Beyond this, standard resuscitation considerations apply, with the exception of ensuring that the cuff of the endotracheal tube is well-inflated, so that the intra-thoracic pressure generated with chest compressions (if needed) does not allow air to escape past an underinflated cuff. - 8.2 Cardiac arrest occurring in the non-intubated patient on the ward or in the ICU unfortunately has a poor outcome12.
-Both chest compressions and positive pressure ventilation delivered to the non-intubated patient are both considered AGMPs and thus pose risk to the provider.
-The following are some additional considerations required for the 'protected code blue'13. - Limit resuscitation team numbers in the room; - Pulse check and initial defibrillation (if indicated) can be done by a staff member in only droplet/contact PPE precautions; this staff member would exit the room immediately a staff member wearing full airborne/droplet/contact precautions enters to take over; - Chest compressions are considered potential aerosol-generating: thus, compressions would only be initiated by staff wearing full airborne/droplet/contact precautions; - Tracheal intubation is indicated as soon as a staff member with the skills and with airborne/droplet/contact PPE donned becomes available; - Chest compressions should be discontinued during tracheal intubation, if performed, and only resumed once the tube's cuff is inflated and its correct position has been confirmed by CO2 detection; - The absence of any CO2 return must be taken as an indication of esophageal intubation until proven otherwise ('no trace = wrong place');
+Return of spontaneous circulation (ROSC) in these patients can be accomplished with re-oxygenation, together with measures to support blood pressure and cardiac output.
+Unfortunately, interventions such as chest compressions and airway management may increase viral aerosolization and thus risk to provider.
+Full team airborne/droplet/contact PPE will already be in place if PEA arrest occurs in the context of tracheal intubation, however, an arrest outside the context of tracheal intubation requires additional considerations (the 'protected code blue').

+- Limit members on the resuscitation team, e.g., to 4 members; - No arriving team member should enter the room before full airborne/droplet/contact PPE has been donned and checked; - Chest compressions should be discontinued during tracheal intubation, if performed;

-- o If used, BVM or supraglottic airway ventilation should occur with attention to a good seal, low insufflation pressures and with a viral filter attached; - Consideration should be given to leaving the resuscitation cart outside the room and taking in specially prepared modular packs and the defibrillator1. - o For further details, please see the NSHA document on protected code blue.
+- Waveform or colormetric CO2 detection should be used to confirm successful tracheal intubation in the cardiac arrest situation, and the absence of any CO2 return must be taken as an indication of esophageal intubation until proven otherwise ('no trace = wrong place'); - If used, BVM or supraglottic airway ventilation should occur with attention to a good seal, low insufflation pressures and with a viral filter attached; - Consideration should be given to leaving the resuscitation cart outside the room and taking in specially prepared modular packs and the defibrillator. - For further details, please see the NSHA document on protected code blue.